 variables are visible.
 When only the package's specification is available,

-Part_Of aspect on the variable's
+Part_Of aspect to the

-must be linked to a state abstraction.
+private part to a state abstraction.
 For example:

-If we choose to define
+Since we chose to define

-Part_Of aspect to both
+Part_Of aspect to both of

 their declarations, associating them with the state abstraction

-still need to be listed in the
+still need to list them in the

-Refined_State aspect in the
+Refined_State aspect in

 package body Stack with Refined_State => (The_Stack => (Content, Top))

-P contains a
+P contains a nested

 nested package is hidden, its state is part of

-P's hidden state and must be listed in
+P's hidden state and

 P's state refinement.

 hidden state is part of

-P's hidden state:

-Note that a visible state of

-Hidden_Nested would also have been part

 P's hidden state.

-Also note that, if
+Any visible state of

+Hidden_Nested would also have been part of

+hidden state.
+However, if

-P contains a visible
+P contains a visible nested package, that

-nested package, then the nested package's state is not part of
+nested package's state isn't part of

-Max must be a part of the state
+Max as part of the state abstraction

 Global and Depends¶

-Depends contracts can be used to specify which of
+Depends contracts to specify which of the state abstractions are

-flow through the different variables.
-Note that
+used by a subprogram and how values flow through the different variables.

-into a single mode.
+into a single dependency.

 Depends contracts to the

-in our stack:
+procedure in our stack.